samskrutha/failover-infra/README.md

 ## Monitoring & Observability

-I have provisioned Grafana as well.
 The dashboards can be added as yml files in the repo and then provisioned through terraform.
 This can be considered as an improvement.
-With Kubernetes, the dashboards can be added via config maps and gitops.
+With Kubernetes, the dashboards can be added via config maps and suggestions for improvements.

----

-## Improvements

-- Please note that I can also provision the infrastructure on the cloud via terraform instead of locally for testing.
-- I have kept the code very simple for the assignment.
-- I have referenced my old projects and some of the open source repos from Github to complete this task.
-- The code can still be refactored and made modular if necessary
-- Code scanning tools like Blackduck, Trivy can also be added to the CI piplene to enhance security

----

-## Feedback

-I look forward to hearing your feedback and suggestions for improvements.
 Please feel free to reach out.